dysemjay/dys-server-guide/guide.md

   Kicks a player from the server by name.
 Note that the name matching is case insensitive.

 * `kickid <userid>`
-  Kick a player from the server by userid.
+  Kick a player from the server by UserID.

 * `say <string>`
   Causes a message to be printed to global chat in game.
 In this case, the source will be listed as "Console".
 Note that, unlike the client side say command, the server side say command, will include quotation marks in the printed message.